MartinPerez/paper_nba_authorea_sync/Review_of_the_blackboard_architecture__.md

-## Review of the blackboard architecture mechanisms and abstract implementation
+## Review of the blackboard architecture abstract assumptions, mechanisms and implementation